What cyst ICD codes can I use?

 - Symptoms may include localized pain and tenderness, swelling, and, in certain cases, infection if the cyst ruptures.

 - Most cysts are benign and do not lead to serious complications.
-However, certain types, such as ovarian cysts or cysts resulting from a chronic disease, may have significant health implications.
+However, certain types, such as those resulting from diseases classified elsewhere or disorder unspecified, may have significant health implications.

 - Diagnosis typically involves physical examination, imaging tests (like ultrasound, CT, or MRI), and, in some cases, biopsy for further analysis.

 - Treatment options vary based on the nature and location of the cyst.
-They might involve observation, drainage, medication, or surgical removal.
+They might involve observation, drainage, medication, or surgical removal, especially if there's a risk of failure to resolve spontaneously.

 - Arachnoid cyst